Java PDF Annotation: Export Annotated Pages with GroupDocs

 - Adding area and ellipse annotations with pixel‑perfect precision

-- Configuring export options for annotated pages only
+- Configuring export annotated pages options for concise PDFs

 - Troubleshooting the most common issues developers face